-The Company acquired these businesses for an aggregate purchase price of \$161 million, net of \$2 million of acquired cash, and including earn-out provisions estimated at a fair value of \$42 million (see Note 8).
-At June 30, 2020, the preliminary purchase price allocations for these acquisitions primarily resulted in software and customer intangible assets totaling approximately \$41 million and goodwill of approximately \$119 million.
-The purchase price allocations for these acquisitions are based on preliminary valuations and are subject to final adjustment.
+The Company acquired these businesses for an aggregate purchase price of \$167 million, net of \$2 million of acquired cash, and including earn-out provisions estimated at a fair value of \$45 million (see Note 8).
+The preliminary purchase price allocations for these acquisitions resulted in software and customer intangible assets totaling approximately \$56 million, residual buyout intangible assets of approximately \$35 million, goodwill of approximately \$82 million, and net assumed liabilities of approximately \$6 million.
+The purchase price allocation for the MerchantPro acquisition was finalized in the third quarter of 2020.
+Measurement period adjustments did not have a material impact on the consolidated statements of income.
+The purchase price allocation for the Bypass and Inlet acquisitions are based on preliminary valuations and subject to final adjustment.
 The goodwill recognized from these transactions is primarily attributed to synergies and the anticipated value created by selling the Company's products and services to the acquired businesses' existing client base.
-Approximately \$72 million of the goodwill is expected to be deductible for tax purposes.
+Approximately \$35 million of goodwill is expected to be deductible for tax purposes.